vphoebe/beatnik/README.md

     restart: always
 ```

 Change `/path/on/your/computer` to a directory where Beatnik's files can live, such as `/Users/me/Documents/Beatnik`.
-Create a new folder called `library` inside there.
+Create a new folder called `library` inside there, as well as an empty file called `library.db`.
 Then, update the two environment variables in your Docker compose file:

 | Variable  |  Where to find |
 | ------------ | ------------ |